sandy9159/Compact-size-PCB-for-Arduino-projects/README.md

 # Demo Arduio proejct

-Below is the link to download the demo code so that you can connect all the components with PCB and run them one by one with the help of encoder and 16x2 LCD display
+Below is the code so that you can connect all the components with PCB and run them one by one with the help of encoder and 16x2 LCD display